 - Use Fresh Red Peppers: It's really easy to roast red peppers, so I recommend roasting your own fresh red peppers.
 You can buy a jar of roasted red peppers if short on time.

 - Tahini: You can make your own tahini sauce.
 It's very easy to do, and it's shelf-stable for several months.
 I use tahini in hummus, foul, and falafel just to name a few.
 Another option is buying tahini like Soom Tahini.

 - Texture: This recipe uses a food processor and does not add any water.
 So this hummus will be thicker and denser.
-If you like a thinner smoother hummus, you can make this in a Vitamix blender.
-Just add about 1/4 cup of cold water to start out alternating between blending and adding water gradually until your desired texture is reached.
-Additionally, you can add more or less tahini in your hummus changing the level of creaminess it has.
+If you like thinner smoother hummus, you can make this in a Vitamix blender.
+Just add about ¼ cup of cold water to start out alternating between blending and adding water gradually until your desired texture is reached.
+Additionally, you can add more or less tahini to your hummus changing the level of creaminess it has.

-- Mashed Garlic: I can’t make hummus without fresh garlic.
-It’s like the two words go together in my head.
+- Mashed Garlic: I can't make hummus without fresh garlic.
+It's like the two words go together in my head.
 I prefer freshly mashed garlic, but you can use chopped garlic from a jar.
 Dried garlic flakes or ground garlic is not the same, but it will still produce hummus (like meh hummus).
-Mash garlic with a mortar and pestle for the best results.
+Mash garlic (and a little salt) with a mortar and pestle for the best results.

 - Freshly Squeezed Lemon: It's easy to juice up a lemon in no time.
 Fresh lemon juice is much better than the bottled lemon or lime juice.